C++ Exception Types

 catch (std::invalid_argument& e)

-By convention, we should generally be catching errors by reference.
+By convention, we should generally be catching errors by reference, and by const reference if preferred.

-Below is an example.
-Note the two blocks of code are almost identical - the only difference is the first block is catching by reference, whilst the second is catching by value:
+We have an example of this below.
+Note the two try-catch blocks are almost identical - the only difference is the first block is catching by reference, whilst the second is catching by value:

 throw std::invalid_argument {